Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Materials and Methods

-We conduct a comprehensive evaluation of our models to assess their suitability as insect triggers.
-Initially, we compute accuracy on the withheld validation set, at a threshold of 50\%, as reported by Keras.
-While a useful measure, it does not recognise that different use cases may set a threshold for detection based on the user preference for specificity or recall.
-Thus, we utilise receiver operating characteristic (ROC) curves to explore the process of thresholding the ordinal scale output of each model into binary predictions.
-This allows us to explore the trade-off between recall and specificity at various thresholds.
-We distil ROC performance to a single value, the area under the curve (AUC) \citep{ROC-curves}, appropriately capturing overall performance across all thresholds and allowing models to be easily compared across various configurations and datasets.
-A model with a 1.0 AUC value is perfect, one with 0.5 has no discriminative power and one with an AUC value of 0.0 perfectly miss-labels all examples at all thresholds.
+A further challenge is considering where to place the threshold at the model output before a positive prediction can be declared.
+Different ecological scenarios may have different requirements.
+In a situation where one cannot afford to miss an observation, this threshold may be set low (i.e. 0.1) to ensure the output is more readily positive at the expense of a greater number of FP.
+On the contrary, in a scenario where storage governance is paramount, the threshold may be set higher (i.e. 0.9) at the expense of FN.
+As these use-cases compete, we summarise them using a receiver operating characteristic (ROC) curve, which plots the recall and specificity at various output thresholds \citep{ROC-curves}.
+We also distill this curve to a single value by computing the area under the ROC curve (AUROC), appropriately capturing overall performance across all thresholds and allowing models to be easily compared across various configurations and datasets.
+A model with a 1.0 AUROC value is perfect, one with 0.5 has no discriminative power and one with an AUROC value of 0.0 perfectly miss-labels all examples at all thresholds.
+We recognise that many other works in this area investigate accuracy, precision, and F1 scores so we also provide these on the withheld test set at an output threshold of 50\%.

-Using this mode of comparison, we explore how our models adapt to deployment-style datasets which are unseen and seen during training.
-We compute the AUC for both the Ecostack and Insect-Detect datasets and for two datasets of deployment-style data unseen in training.
-We choose \citet{pollinator-detect}'s dataset of pollinator images (hereafter referred to as Pollinator-Detect) and the camera trap images from the AMI Dataset (hereafter referred to as AMI-CT) \citep{ami-dataset}.
-These data are tiled in the same manner outlined in Section \ref{subsec:datasets} resulting in a binary classification dataset of field deployment data for a realistic test of performance.
+Using this comparison method, also compute the AUROC for both Ecostack and Insect-Detect and for two field insect camera trap datasets unseen in training.
+We choose \citet{pollinator-detect}'s dataset of pollinator images (Pollinator-Detect) and the camera trap images from the AMI Dataset (AMI-CT) \citep{ami-dataset}.
+These data are tiled in the same manner as described in Section \ref{sec:tiling}, resulting in a further challenging test from realistic unseen field data.